Group b&w photo of 12 older white men who founded the Old Bohemia Historical Society in 1953

 About OBHS

-Since then, hundreds of volunteers, many of whom attended Mass at St. Francis Xavier with their families over the years, have devoted countless hours to preserving the church, farmhouse, museum, and barns.
+Over the years, hundreds of volunteers, many of whom attended Mass at St. Francis Xavier with their families, have devoted countless hours to preserving the church, farmhouse, museum, and barns.
 Volunteers also care for the holly trees, legacy boxwood, and the acres of surrounding farmland.

 In 1975, volunteers submitted a successful application to the National Park Service and St. Francis Xavier Shrine was added to the National Register of Historic Places, an official list of U.S. historic buildings and sites worthy of preservation.
 To learn more, see Library of Congress.